 As 2017 wound down, South Africa heard news that broke our collective hearts.
-A report by Progress in International Literacy Study (PIRLS) alerted us that, in case you missed it, 78 percent of South African fourth graders cannot read for meaning in any language.
-This, despite education being one of the ministries that consistently gets a bigger chunk of the national budget annually.
+A report by Progress in International Literacy Study (PIRLS) alerted us to the fact that 78 percent of South African fourth graders cannot read for meaning in any language.
+This, despite education being one of the ministries that consistently get a big chunk of the national budget annually.
 So where are we going wrong?

 Nal’ibali, the national campaign for reading for enjoyment, thinks they may have a solution that goes beyond throwing money at our nation’s literacy crisis.
 In addition to providing free multilingual reading materials on their website for children, and encouraging the formation and support of reading clubs throughout the country, every year since 2013 they have encouraged South Africans to join the rest of the world in a global campaign entitled World Read Aloud Day (WRAD).